IcebergASV/general/README.md

 ## [mavros_subscriber_for_led_tower](https://github.com/IcebergASV/general/tree/fk-led-tower/mavros_subscriber_for_led_tower)

+## Note:
+The `mavros_subscriber_for_led_tower` currently only works on subscribing to the mavros state topic, and sends it in std_msg bool to the Pico PI.
-The package that listens to mavros topic and changes the led tower light from the RasberryPi GPIO pins.
+The `mavros_subscriber_for_led_tower_with_gpio_control` listens to mavros topic and changes the led tower light from the RasberryPi 4 GPIO pins.
+Currently no setup script is set for this one.

 ## The RasberryPi password: rasberry